Luís Boa Morte: Fulham

-In his first season at Fulham, he helped Jean Tigana's side win the 2000–01 Division 1, making 39 league appearances and scoring 18 goals as Fulham ran away with the Championship with a total of 101 points.
+In his first season at Fulham, he helped Jean Tigana's side win the 2000–01 Division 1 title, making 39 league appearances and scoring 18 goals as Fulham ran away with the Championship with a total of 101 points.
 His contributions to the championship-winning season resulted in him being signed permanently in June 2001 (on a fee of £1.7 million paid to Arsenal), despite Southampton's attempts to bring him back after the expiry of the loan arrangement.

 In Fulham's first two seasons in the Premiership, he was not able to replicate his form of the Championship-winning season, scoring only three goals, although his form returned to some extent in 2003–04, since when he averaged eight goals per season.
 He gave away all of his kit to the fans on the last game of the season, including his shorts.
-He was also voted Player of the Season for 2004–05 and got the nickname Dead Snake as joking mistranslation of his surname.
+He was also voted Player of the Season for 2004–05 and got the nickname Dead Snake as a joking mistranslation of his surname.

 Boa Morte accused Everton forward Duncan Ferguson of racial abuse after an FA Cup fourth round match in January 2004.
 The accusation was dismissed by the Football Association, who found insufficient evidence.

-In August 2005 Boa Morte was made team captain.
+In August 2005, Boa Morte was made team captain.
 On 19 March 2006, he scored the only goal in the 1–0 win over league leaders and reigning champions Chelsea in the West London derby at Craven Cottage; it was Fulham's first win over their neighbours since 1979.

 He became a favourite amongst Fulham's supporters whilst he played for them, for his impassioned, never-say-die and sometimes aggressive style of play – although this led to problems with referees.
 Even though his form dipped towards the end of his Fulham career, he was considered something of a cult hero there due to his ability to take players on, his ability to "cause panic like an unpinned grenade in the opposition ranks", and his "emotional character, a trait that strengthened the bond between him and the fans".